 Just like most churches, Jakarta Cathedral bears a form of a cross.
 It is 60 meters long and ten meters wide, and each aisle is five meters.
 It has three main spires known as Turris Davidica, Ivory Tower, and Angelus Dei.
-The first two are 60 meters tall and standing on the sides of the entrance.
+The first two are 60 meters tall and stand on the sides of the entrance.
 Angelus Dei is shorter, only 45 meters, and sitting on top of the roof.

 It consists of two floors and the whole building is made of bricks and plaster.
 Inside, the high ceilings make churchgoers feel small as they rise meters above the ground.
 Layers of light brown teaks cover the ceilings in the shape of an oval.
 Black and white tiles create a checkerboard-patterned floor of the main hall.

 Hundreds of teak benches in the main hall provide comfortable seats for thousands of worshippers.
 An enormous round stained glass Rozeta Mystica gives a beautiful and solemn touch.
 Statues of saints and biblical figures, Our Lady Mary and Pietà, adorn the building too.
 As for the walls, there are several classic paintings portraying scenes from the Holy Bible.